aalto-speech/Neural-Entity-Linking-for-Finnish/README.md

 The context-mention pair is compared to the candidates, using cosine similarity.

 It uses fastText and entity embeddings.
 The fastText embeddings can be obtained from here: https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.fi.300.bin.gz.
+The Entity embeddings are trained using the wiki2vec library on the Finnish Wikipedia dump.
+For more information about the training the entity embeddings, refer to this link: https://wikipedia2vec.github.io/wikipedia2vec/commands/.